AndrewIjano/andrew-ijano-website/src/content/mac5856/03-modules.md

 make -j$(nproc) Image.gz modules
 ```

-After that, it was just a matter of mouting the vm with the new image and connecting it with ssh.
+After that, it was just a matter of mounting the vm with the new image and connecting it with ssh.

 ```sh
 sudo guestmount --rw --add "${VM_DIR}/arm64_img.qcow2" --mount /dev/sda2 "${VM_MOUNT_POINT}"